Calls for higher spending put India's deficit targets in jeopardy

 Weak investment has been a prime cause of India's worst economic performance in a quarter century, with two successive years of sub-5 percent growth before a weak recovery began during 2014/15.

-Portfolio investors pumped $40 billion (27 billion pounds) into India last year, betting on Modi's promise of "better days" ahead, putting Indian shares and bonds among the best performers globally.
+Portfolio investors pumped $40 billion into India last year, betting on Modi's promise of "better days" ahead, putting Indian shares and bonds among the best performers globally.

 To make good on that pledge, Modi plans to spend up to $50 billion in the year to March 2016 on new roads, rail lines, ports and irrigation facilities.